kfeldmann/littlewing/README.md

 ## How does it work

-To put it simply, Terraflop runs aws-cli commands that you specify in your configuration, and stores the output so that subsequent commands can make use of it.
-For example, imagine you're using aws-cli.
+To put it simply, Terraflop runs aws-cli commands that you specify in your configuration, and stores the output (typically the output contains all of the details of the resource created or referenced by the command) so that subsequent commands can make use of that data.
+For example, imagine you're using aws-cli by itself.
 You create a VPC.
 You create an Internet Gateway.
-Now, to attach the gateway to the VPC you need to remember the ID of each.
+Next, to attach the gateway to the VPC you will need the ID of each.
 If you want to automate the setup of these items, then your _automation_ needs to be able to remember these IDs.
 Terraflop is designed to do exactly that.